 The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
 The Ministry of Labour and Employment had released draft rules for the Code on Social Security, 2020 on November 13, 2020.
 The Company will assess the impact and its evaluation once the subject rules are notified.
 The Company will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published.

-(i) With respect to immovable properties (other than properties where the Company is the lessee and lease agreements are duly executed in favour of the lessee) whose title deeds are not held in the name of the company, details are given as hereunder to the extent of the company’s share:
+(i) In respect of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), the Company does not hold any such property as at the reporting date.

 (ii) Details of benami property: No proceedings have been initiated or are pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.